BAC Nominations and Elections

 - Plans for the EC members to tally, confirm and announce the election results

 Once the nominating process is closed, the members of the Nominating Committee will compile the submitted information on each nominee, verify their interest and eligibility to seek office, and ask for a brief bio of qualifications and interest for distribution.
 A digital correspondence is prepared with a ballot (or link to a ballot), submitted candidate information, and a closing date for all ballots to be received.
 Reminders will be sent at least once during the balloting period.

 Ballots are sent to eligible members of the BAC contact list.
 Eligibility is determined each cycle by the board in preparation for elections.
-In the 2019 election the board voted to send ballots to all "active" BAC members, with active status determined by documented engagement in any number of ways: attendance (in-person or remotely) at events or meetings (including General Body, Board, CAA Arts Access, Homecoming, Heritage, The Jam, Happy Hours, Alumni of Color Reception, Perspectives on Diversity Brunch, BAC-LA, networking and preprofessional events, student connect/networking events, etc.); or contributions to the BAC Scholarship Fund, Graduation Stoles, The Jam, or other fund raising activity.
+In the 2021 election, the board voted to send ballots to all "active" BAC members, with active status determined by documented engagement in a number of ways:

 As per BAC By-Laws, the Board retains the right to determine eligibility criteria for elections, membership, and active participation.